monotux.tech

 Laminar CI, webhooks and forgejo

-CI/CD, Gitea, Webhook, Forgejo, QMK, Caddy, Laminar
+CI/CD, Gitea, Webhook, Forgejo, QMK, Caddy, Laminar, ACME

 Last week I decided to google “self-hosted CI/CD” and serendipitously discovered Laminar CI.
 I was looking for something lightweight to wrap around a bash build script, and Laminar CI was the perfect match!